-The great American tenor and Hollywood film star with Italian origin, Mario Lanza sings “Arrivederci Roma” (Goodbye Rome), from the 1958 Italian-American musical film “Seven Hills of Rome”.
+The great American tenor and Hollywood film star of Italian origin, Mario Lanza and Luisa Di Meo (the little girl) sing “Arrivederci Roma” (Goodbye Rome), from the 1958 Italian-American musical film “Seven Hills of Rome”.
 It was Lanza’s penultimate film.
 The composer of the song, Renato Rascel (27 April 1912 – 2 January 1991) also played in the movie.
 Lyrics of the song by Pietro Garinei and Sandro Giovannini.
 It was published in 1955 as part of the soundtrack and the American songwriter Carl Sigman wrote the lyrics for the English language version of the movie.

 T’invidio turista che arrivi,